 Networks varied across space and time, as political authorities sought to establish some kind of control over the chaos and attempt to understand the extent of the rebellion against the newly formed Williamite government.
 These responses included the creation of networks of information, spy rings, and "safe" communication routes.
 In Scotland, communication networks tended to form under those who served in the privy council and under William's closest advisors.
 The networks are largely constituted from personal papers, the privy council's registrar, committee papers, and the government's contingent expenses.
 These historical sources are both qualitative and quantitative because they have statistical, geographic, and contextual data.

-The Leven and Melville Papers capture the difficulties in the reconstruction and administration of Scottish governance.
+This project has sought sources from various places including the National Records for Scotland which hosts the Papers of the Leslie Family, the Earls of Leven and Melville, and the Hamilton Manuscripts.
+Both these collections have vast swaths of letters pertaining to both the revolution and Hamilton, Leven and Melville’s personal affairs while serving as highly trusted and visible members of the new regime.
+We started the project by looking at the Leven and Melville Papers which are a printed collection available on Archive.org.
+This led us to the expansion of the networks in 2025.
+The Leven and Melville Papers captured the difficulties in the reconstruction and administration of Scottish governance.
 One of the fundamental questions facing the new administration was: should the government include or exclude those with an unpredictable past or suspect loyalty?
-The corpus contains roughly 600 letters addressed chiefly to Melville, who was the centerpiece of William's regime in Scotland as the Secretary of State.
+The corpus contained roughly 600 letters addressed chiefly to Melville, who was the centerpiece of William's regime in Scotland as the Secretary of State.
 Appointment to William's revolutionary administration was determined by part played in the Revolution.
 Despite the fact that William never set foot in Scotland, the considerable two-way flow of correspondence between Edinburgh and London, combined with the numerous journeys made by officers of state, meant that he had a great deal of information about the situation in Scotland and was able to relay instructions to his Scottish counterparts.
 His Scottish affairs were designated to his Dutch favorite, Hans Willem Bentinck, the Earl of Portland.
 Portland then delegated this to the Secretary of State Melville, and his support for Melville to become William’s first secretary of state in Scotland sealed his influence over the mechanics of the Scottish government.2

 David Leven, third Earl of Leven (1660-1728), Lord George Melville’s second eldest son, presented William’s letter to the Scottish Convention and was later given deliberative powers to secure the Convention.
 As a trusted member of William’s entourage, Leven was nominated to multiple committees on the Privy Council, a large majority of which were related to the military and protection of the kingdom.
 He also served as the governor of Edinburgh Castle from 1689 to 1702.
 After William and Mary’s coronation, disgruntled members of Parliament had split interests.
 Increased discontent with William’s more muted policies led to factionalism in Parliament, stalling the process of policy even further.
 Sir John Dalrymple of Stair highlighted this problem in a letter to Melville on 30 July 1689, “the Athol men have bein fals subdolus dealers...the enemies confidence is much in the differences of Parliament.”3 Parliament’s forced prorogation on 2 August 1689 after the defeat at the Battle of Killiecrankie (27 July 1689) had left policy in tatters and the Revolution at risk because it was without supplies for the army, a church settlement, or a decision on the Lords of the Articles.
 Concerned with the mounting tensions, including the ruckus in Parliament caused by the Club, Melville offered his condolences over the “heats in the Scottish parliament,” and that there was so little done for the security for the country.4 A long-term result—and arguably more important—was parliament’s delegation of all Scottish security measures to the Privy Council.